MarvelNaveen/docker-installation-commands/README.md

 #**Connect EC2 instance in AWS**
-#   1. Create a security group that can allow all IP to all ports.
-#   2. Create inbound and outbound both.
+Create a security group that can allow all IP to all ports.
+Create inbound and outbound both.
-#   3. Launch an EC2 instance with AWS Linux 2 and create key pair in ppk format .
-#   4. We are going to use Putty and Super putty to connect our instances.
-#   5. You can use any SSH client to connect.